Dreaming381/Latios-Framework/Documentation~/Core/README.md

 You can request a new scene using the `RequestLoadScene` component, and you can get useful scene info from the `CurrentScene` component attached to the `worldGlobalEntity`.
+All subscenes loaded are forced to load synchronously, ensuring that settings entities are present right away.

-If you want an entity to stick around (besides the `worldGlobalEntity` which always sticks around), you can add the `DontDestroyOnSceneChangeTag`.
+If you want an entity to stick around (besides the `worldBlackboardEntity` which always sticks around), you can add the `DontDestroyOnSceneChangeTag`.

 Now you can build your Mario Party clone, your multi-track racer, or your fancy